 After sewing across the tear on the back of the carpet, apply an adequate amount of latex adhesive along the stitches.
 Press hard on the area to make sure it stays in place and roll the carpet back.
 Reattach it to the tack strips with a knee-kicker or a carpet stretcher.

 For larger areas of damage, patching is the best option to fix a carpet with tears.
 If done well, this method can look seamless, with absolutely no evidence of damage and can help bring your carpet back to how it looked before your dog decided to chew on it!
-Remnants from initial carpet installation can be used to help.
-In case you don’t have any remaining carpeting from the time of installation, you can cut out a small piece of carpet fabric from any area in your house that's not visible, like from under furniture or behind a closet.
+Remnants from the initial carpet installation can be used to help.
+In case you don’t have any remaining carpeting from the time of installation, you can cut out a small piece of carpet fabric from any area in your house that’s not visible, like under furniture or behind a closet.
 Make sure you later replace the patch in that area with an exact patch from a store or your landlord if you live in a rented apartment.

-Step 1: Place a circular container on top of the damaged area that is bigger than the damage, so as to create a boundary around the tear.
+Place a circular container on top of the damaged area that is bigger than the damage, so as to create a boundary around the tear.
 Use a pencil or chalk to draw an outline around the container and measure it carefully, whether it is the radius or the circumference of the circle.

-Step 2: After this, take your carpet fabric out and use a sharp utility or carpet knife to cut the shape out and trim it to match the shape outlined on your floor.
-This is a very important step that ensures smooth and even patch-work, undetectable to even the sharpest eyes.
+After this, take your carpet fabric out and use a sharp utility or carpet knife to cut the shape out and trim it to match the shape outlined on your floor.
+This is a very important step that ensures smooth and even patchwork, undetectable to even the sharpest eyes.
 Place the cutout on top of the carpet to compare and also to find out the direction of the carpet’s nap.

-Step 3: Now that your repair piece is ready, use the container you previously used and apply consistent pressure while placing it on the outline.
+Now that your repair piece is ready, use the container you previously used and apply consistent pressure while placing it on the outline.
 This will help create an indentation on the surface of the carpet that you can use to help you cut carefully.
 Use the sharp knife to carefully cut along the outline and the indentation.

-Step 4: Cut a circular piece of single-sided carpet tape that is at least 2-3 inches wider than the repair piece in diameter.
+Cut a circular piece of single-sided carpet tape that is at least 2-3 inches wider than the repair piece in diameter.
 Cut the piece along the diameter to create two semi-circles.
 Insert the pieces carefully inside the hole and ensure that they’re placed right underneath with extra taping around the hole.
 Press firmly and smoothen out the area so that it sticks on to the surface properly.
 Be very patient because the tape’s sticky quality can be a challenge.

-Step 5: Once you’re sure the carpet tape is in place, take the repair piece and hold it above the hole while also keeping in mind the nap’s direction.
+Once you’re sure the carpet tape is in place, take the repair piece and hold it above the hole while also keeping in mind the nap’s direction.
 Insert the piece in the hole and press firmly with your palms to ensure proper insertion and sticking.
 You also may have to apply extra force around the cutout with your fingertips so that it doesn’t stick out in prominence.

-Step 6: Even out differences, if any, with the help of scissors or napping shears and make sure that the repair piece fibres are on the same level as the others.
+Even out differences, if any, with the help of scissors or napping shears and make sure that the repair piece fibres are on the same level as the others.
 Fluff that area of your carpet well to restore its original look.
 You can also run your vacuum cleaner over the patched area.
-This will help the piece blend well with the rest of the carpet and no one will be able to notice the patch-work!
+This will help the piece blend well with the rest of the carpet and no one will be able to notice the patchwork!

-And that's it!
-I hope this post really helped you understand the four most common reasons why dogs might be eating your carpet (teething, greazing, boredom and pica).
-But most importantly...
-I hope your dog is doing ok!
+And that’s it!
+I hope this post really helped you understand the four most common reasons why dogs might be eating your carpet (teething, grazing, boredom and pica).
+But most importantly… I hope your dog is doing ok!

 Most of the time dogs won’t suffer from eating carpet, but make sure that he/she is all right first!
 And then make sure to fix your carpet correctly.
 Perhaps after fixing your carpet you might need to have it cleaned.
 Did you know that 85% of pet owners don’t clean their carpets as often as it’s recommended by the IICRC?